oswaldamoah/oswaldamoah/README.md

 ## 🚀 About Me
-I’m a Computer Science student (Year 2/4) at the University of Ghana.
-My journey revolves around exploring impactful data fields while continuously honing my project management skills.
+I'm a Computer Science major (Year 3/4) at the University of Ghana, passionate about leveraging technology to solve real-world problems.

-**🔭 Currently Exploring:**
+**🔭 Expertise:**
 - Project Management
-- Neural Networks
+- Software Engineering
-- Databases
+- Research
 <br /><br />